-Evaluation of CSRs is a major part of Step 2 in the acquisition process.
 NASA will assemble an evaluation team of scientific and technical peers to consider each CSR carefully.
-Because members of this evaluation team may not have reviewed, nor will be provided access to Step 1 proposals, each CSR must be a self-contained document.
+Because members of this evaluation team may not have reviewed, nor be provided access to Step 1 proposals, each CSR must be a self-contained document.

 The evaluation process will include visits by the evaluation team to each investigation team's chosen site, to hear oral briefings and, if needed, to receive updates and clarification of material in the CSRs.
-These briefings will be conducted approximately two months following submission of the CSRs; scheduling for these visits will be addressed at the Project Initiation Conference.
-NASA may identify weakness and questions and ask that the investigation team respond to these either prior to or at the site visit.
+These briefings will be conducted approximately two months following submission of the CSRs; scheduling for these visits will be addressed at the Concept Study Kick-Off Meeting.
+NASA may identify weaknesses and questions and ask that the investigation team respond to these either prior to or at the site visit.